codebar/tutorials/sql/lesson1/tutorial.md

 NOTE: need to decide what initial state of db will be.

 NOTE: considering two start points/gists, one with tables & data, one without

+NOTE: the draft has now been written assuming there is data in the db when the student begins the tutorial.

 For now - install sqlite, and download store.db.